abba-platforms/NADD/README.md

 3. Provide a clear, reproducible test case.
 4. The team will acknowledge within 48 hours and work to remediate.

-(If you want, I can draft a full `SECURITY.md` with contact and PGP key instructions.)

 ----------

 ## Repository Structure